-While there was a time when organizations, professionals and practices speculated on whether mobile devices could or should be adopted for use in the healthcare sector, that time has clearly passed and the way forward is clear: mobile devices are here to stay.
+While there was a time when organizations and professionals speculated on whether mobile devices could or should be adopted for use in the healthcare sector, that time has clearly passed, and the way forward is clear: mobile devices are here to stay.

 Indeed, a KLAS research survey found that 7 out of 10 doctors use mobile devices to access their patients’ electronic health records (EHR).
 And another study by QuantiaMD found that 83% of doctors owned at least one mobile device, and 25% of them were so-called “super mobile users” who used both a smartphone and tablet in their practice.

 However, despite the benefits they deliver, not everyone is excited about the growing use of mobile devices in the healthcare sector.
 Governments, patient advocate groups, and even major healthcare information providers (e.g. GE, Siemens, Cerner, Epic, McKesson, Allscripts, and others) are very concerned about the security of electronic protected health information (ePHI). and HIPAA compliance in general.
 And it’s a worry that takes on an even deeper significance – and poses greater and graver consequences — given that the use of mobile devices to transfer ePHI triggers the HIPAA Security Rule.